-Gary Small Is a godan (5th dan) in Aikido.
+Gary Small was promoted to Rokyudan (6th dan) as part of the kagami Biraki celebration in 2017.
 Gary began his martial arts and Aikido training in 1974.
 In 1988, he joined Shobu Aikido of Boston under the direction of William Gleason sensei.
 He travels to many Aikido seminars and camps to continue his training as a teacher and student of Aikido.
 Prior to his move to Maine, he ran a sporting goods sales and marketing company covering the six New England states.
-This work helped facilitate the family move to Maine and establishment of Aikido of Maine in 2000
+This work helped facilitate the family move to Maine and establishment of Aikido of Maine in 2000.

 ” Having a dojo is an incredible privilege, it is a constant learning experience and a true pleasure to spend my time thinking about our practice and how we can make our dojo a better place.
 I am very captivated by the power of aikido in peoples lives and from a training perspective I am most interested in the connection aspect of practice and how we can put O sensei’s teachings of creating harmony and improving the world into physical form.” ” I am always excited with the many ways aikido can help people who are in need of transition and am humbled by the power of the practice to help people improve their lives” Wether you are new to aikido and interested in training for your self or for a child, our dojo offers a variety of ways to find out more about the practice.